rusinmt/Portfolio/Excel/readme.md

 =[Sum of Number of Population] + CALCULATE('fSales'[Sum of Number of New Sales]; 'fSales'[YearID] = 14)
 ```
 Second measure estimates the Total of the Population using Sum of Population and Sales from 2023.

+Year over year differences where automaticly generated using Pivot Table Value Field Settings.
+Custom Formatting used for [red]▼[color10]▲ indicators showcasing values to previous year is linked to the dashoard as a Linked Picture using Othe Paste Options.